|

 -John P."

-BTW - I had someone write about doing this CPU Upgrade + 32GB of ram in his 2006 Mac Pro - I suggested he total up the cost of all upgrades and consider what the Mac Pro may bring used to see what the total $ (from the sale + what would be spent on upgrades) would buy as far as a later model (new, used or refurb) Mac Pro w/EFI64, PCIe 2.0 slots, faster ram, etc.)
+BTW - I had someone write about doing this CPU Upgrade + 32GB of ram in his 2006 Mac Pro - I suggested he total up the cost of all upgrades and consider what the Mac Pro may bring used to see what the total $ (from the sale + what would be spent on upgrades) would buy as far as a later model (new, used or refurb) Mac Pro with EFI64, PCIe 2.0 slots, faster ram, etc. (FYI: Sometimes you can find used/tested Xeon CPUs (pulls) very cheap.
+Some reports in 2013 noted $60 or less a pair/used.)

 Back in August 2006 I was sent some screenshots (from a hdw developer) on a 1st gen Mac Pro with swapped in 'Clovertown' Quad-Core CPUs (worked fine/PNP) but that was before the CPUs were officially released and I didn't post them at his request.
 (I still have the folder of those screenshots here.)